HichemTab-tech/pomposer/README.md

-# Pomposer - A Smarter Composer Wrapper (pnpm-style for PHP)
+# Pomposer - Shared Package Manager for PHP (pnpm-style for PHP)

-A blazing-fast, cache-aware Composer wrapper that shares packages globally between PHP projects — inspired by `pnpm`.
+A proof-of-concept package manager for PHP that installs dependencies once and shares them globally across projects to save space and boost speed.
+Inspired by pnpm, Pomposer avoids duplication by linking packages instead of reinstalling them for every project.
 ![Pomposer logo](meta/pomposer.png "Pomposer logo")

 ## Why Pomposer?